Manager can directly invoice billable expenses.

 Sample verifies the status (without the markup in this illustration):

 If you click the Edit button for the transaction in Billable Expenses, you will see the newly created sales invoice has been automatically added to the source transaction.

-Sample clicks to see the original purchase invoice, which now shows the line item linked to the relevant sales invoice (again without the markup):
+Sample clicks to see the original purchase invoice, which now shows the line item linked to the relevant sales invoice:

-A billable expense can also be recorded directly on a sales invoice.
-This approach is less common, because it may require exact knowledge about the billable expense before it is incurred.
-But the approach can also be used when a billable expense has been recorded but is forgotten during the normal invoicing process.
+A billable expense can also be recorded directly on an existing sales invoice.
+This approach can be used when a billable expense is anticipated, but has not been incurred.
+It can also be used when the billable expense has been recorded but is forgotten during the normal invoicing process.

 You cannot post directly to Billable expenses on a sales invoice.
 Instead, post the line item to Billable expenses - invoiced.
 This bypasses the Billable expenses account and posts the billable expense directly to the Billable expenses - invoiced income account and Accounts receivable.

 If no purchase has yet been recorded, the invoiced billable expense will be pure revenue.

 Sample knows it will pay a 500 meeting expense on behalf of Consolidated Holdings, so it adds that billable expense onto the sales invoice for 350 just created.
 Financial statements reveal higher income, but not higher costs:

 Later, when recording the purchase for the billable expense, post the line item to Billable expenses Customer Invoice.
 The cost of the billable expense will appear in the Billable expenses - cost expense account.

 Sample Manufacturing later pays the meeting expenses, allocating the payment as described above.
 The financial statements reflect the change to Billable expenses - cost.
 And Cash at bank shows the offsetting credit: